Application Process & Deadlines

 6. Study Abroad Funding Workshop & Scholarship Information

-This online workshop will help explain some of the billing, budgeting, and financial processes, resources, and implications of studying abroad.
+This online workshop will help explain some of the billing, budgeting, financial processes, resources and implications of studying abroad.
 Information on study abroad scholarships is also provided.

-8. Community Agreements for Study Abroad reviews our Cultural Integration and housing philosophy and asks students to confirm their academic and conduct standing at Brandeis.
+9. Community Agreements for Study Abroad reviews our cultural integration and housing philosophy and asks students to confirm their academic and conduct standing at Brandeis.

 a.
 Academics Abroad (at least 200 words)

-Share something you have learned about the colonial history of the location in which you hope to study abroad.
-How do you expect your host country's history to impact your time studying there and your relationships with local people?
+• Share something you have learned about the colonial history of the location in which you hope to study abroad.

 12. Sachar Scholarship Eligibility: This questionnaire will ask if you receive need-based financial aid and if you are interested in being considered for a Sachar Study Abroad Scholarship.

-Please schedule an appointment with the Office of Study Abroad if you would like to open a study abroad application.
-More information regarding the sections of the application are below but further information is available inside your individual Brandeis online study abroad account.
+Please schedule an appointment with the Office of Study Abroad if you want to open a study abroad application.
+More information regarding the sections of the application is available in your individual Brandeis online study abroad account.